2101767/2101767/README.md

 ![Hey there, I'm Ahmed Karam.
 I'm a Computer Engineering Student.

-# 👋 &nbsp;Hi there
+# 👋 &nbsp;Welcome EveryOne

 I'm a software Engineer.
 I enjoy coding open-source projects that solve unique problems.
 I love combining my hobbies like Analysis, coding and building various projects with RaspberryPi's or Arduino.
 Slightly obsessed with Home Automation and Home Labs.
-You can find me on LinkedIn [@Sudo_Overflow](https://LinkedIn.com/sudo_overflow).
+You can find me on LinkedIn [@Sudo_Overflow](www.linkedin.com/in/ahmed-karam-68a8a3189).
 Feel free to tweet me any time.
 &nbsp;

 ## 👇 &nbsp;Current project